Preparedness While in the Car

 Knowledge – In Georgia, there isn’t much opportunity to learn to drive in icy conditions.
 Rather than learn as you go, make sure you familiarize yourself with how to drive in various conditions and know the capabilities of your vehicle.
 Some vehicles simply weren’t built for all conditions and it is best to find an alternate mode of transportation rather than tackle the ice in a vehicle that isn’t prepared for it..

 We hope you enjoyed the list.
-Also, be sure to check out our starter Car kit.
+Also, be sure to check out our starter Car kit blog.
 If you have more questions or concerns, come talk to us about how you can be better prepared for an on-and-off road emergency.